Life is funny, about the time you achieve something you realize that there is something else to go after.

 When I was going after that magic number “10” single family homes I was all consumed by the chase.
 Then when I got there the next goal was 1,000 units.
 Got there and it was the same result.
 Taking a step back I realized that happiness was not about getting to a magic number or properties or money (although it is a great way to keep score).

-I wanted to get back home to Hawai after 14 years of living in Seattle.
+I wanted to get back home to Hawaii after 14 years of living in Seattle.
 Done!
 (And you can see why by visiting)

 For a long time, I have written down my “I would be happy when…” or IWBHW’s and they always change and I am always chasing the next thing.
 Not until recently did I realize that it was not about the chase to the next goal but embracing and enjoying or the Journey… Follow along on mine.